GuilinDev/peerReviewAlgo/bq.md

 Case 1: When I led the network monitoring project at the first time, it was very challenging to me.
 Cause I have no idea how to build the authentication structure.
 In order to understand it better, I googled a lot of papers and learnt a lot of basic concepts about network authentication.
 Based on that, I started to work with customers to figure out what kind of problems that customers concerned the most.
 Cause some customers who are using our products are not professional network developers.
 I need to use their language to tell them the story.
 They just need to know when they need do the authentication to pull the data, they don’t care about how we do the authentication.
 All they need to do is just make easy decisions based on the suggestions we provide.
 The system will take care of all the other stuff.
 Like if they need cleaned communication device vendor configration data, the system will bubble up an authentication status alert to let the customers know, and also providing them the links to the detailed dashboards.
 They can choose the suggestions provided by system, like choosing the data schema and formats, and timestamp range.
 So, finally, after the delivery, we get positive feedbacks from customers.
 I am always trying my best to listen to the customers and provide the best experience for them.

-### 2. Ownership
+### 2. Ownership 主人翁精神
 > Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job.
+> 领导者是主人翁。他们会从长远考虑，不会为了短期业绩而牺牲长期价值。他们不仅仅代表自己的团队，而且代表整个公司行事。他们绝不会说“那不是我的工作”。

 * Tell me about a time when you had to leave a task unfinished.
   Usually I tend to finish all of my tasks, that is why I try to avoid multitasking if possible, because it is better to finish one or two things, than start many and leave them undone, or halfway.
 But, when I was in unclear responsibilities ...
-* Tell me about a time when you had to work on a project with unclear responsibilities.
-  Come out a consesus
+* Tell me about a time when you had to work on a project with unclear responsibilities. (discuss the spec) Come out a consesus
+* Provide an example of when you personally demonstrated ownership. (show the design document, demo, suggest feature)
+* Tell me about a time you went above and beyond.(above and beyond, means do more than you need to)
+* Tell me about a time when you took on something significant outside your area of responsibility.
+Why was it important?
+What was the outcome?
+* Describe a project or idea (not necessarily your own) that was implemented primarily because of your efforts.
+What was your role?
+What was the outcome? (auth function)
+* Give an example of when you saw a peer struggling and decided to step in and help.
+What was the situation and what actions did you take?
+What was the outcome? (lead junior engineer)

 Case 1:
 When I worked on the network monitoring project, I was required to deploy Kafka streaming processing and create few rules for the authentication system.
 Our authentication system is based on various Kerberos realms, and the situations and requirements for each realms are definitely different.
 Since I was the person who was leading network monitoring project, I want my customers to always have the best experience.
 So I started to think about automate the authentication.
 After the agreement from my manager, I categorized the current rules and the future rules based on different scenarios and requirements.
 Then I wrote a bunch of shell scripts to do the automation.
 I also created the APIs for those authentication, so if the customer doesn’t want the rule to be enabled, they can just click on dashboard to turn it off.
 After delivery, we had strong positive feedbacks from customer.

-### 3. Invent and Simplify
+### 3. Invent and Simplify 创新简化 *
 > Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here”.
 As we do new things, we accept that we may be misunderstood for long periods of time.
+> 领导者期望并要求自己的团队进行创新和发明，并始终寻求使工作简化的方法。他们了解外界动态，四处寻找新的创意，并且不局限于“非我发明”的观念。当我们开展新事物时，我们要接受被长期误解的可能。

 * Tell me about a time when you gave a simple solution to a complex problem.
 * Tell me about a time when you invented something.
+* What improvements have you made at your current company?
+* Tell me about a time you had to think outside the box (think creatively) to close a sale or sell your product.
+* What is the most innovative project you’ve worked on?

+I was in a meeting in my previous job where the company’s sales figures were being discussed by the managers.
+Although the sales figures were healthy, there was concern amongst the group that the profitability was not as good as it should be, due to the marketing spend that was ongoing.
+At the end of the meeting, I decided to try and find a solution to this problem.
+I met up with the marketing team, and they explained to me the bulk of the marketing spend was going on Facebook and social media adverts.
+After some investigative work, it became apparent that the team was not using Facebook’s tracking pixels that are designed to measure the performance of the advertising spend.
+I quickly informed them of what I had found, and moving forward from that day on, the organization was able to measure accurately the marketing return on investment.
+This allowed us to cease adverts that were not giving us any return, which in turn increased profitability.

 Case 1:
 When I worked at XX, we have a ticketing system to record the development process, keep tracking all the tasks, bugs.
 But you know the ticketing system is a little bit crowded.
 It only shows a long list of tickets.
 With the first glance, you can hardly know current process of development.
 So to simplify it, I used a vis timeline to show all the tickets (by timestamp).
 Then we can see the whole process clearly through the timeline.
 With the timeline, we can schedule the tasks more easily.
 Everyone is happy with that.

-### 4. Are Right, A Lot
+### 4. Leaders Are Right, A Lot 决策正确
 > Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.
+> 领导者在大多数情况下都能做出正确的决定。他们拥有卓越的业务判断能力和敏锐的直觉。他们寻求多样的视角，并挑战自己的观念。

 * Tell me about a time when you were wrong.
-* Tell me about a time when you had to work with incomplete data or information.
+* Tell me about a time when you had to work with incomplete data or information.(PCS init) make a decision, but also consider the opinions of the other people(PCS init)

 Case 1:
 When I was building the network monitoring system through Kafka and Kerberos, I was asked to create rules for monitoring all the processes in the system.
 I have my initial plan to track the unique value of process names based on different sensors.
 But I don’t quite understand the behavior of system metrics (Delays, Throughtput, Errors, Satuations), so I discussed with my leader, and she disagreed with plan.
 Actually we want to see the alert when the events in the system are down, or nearly down.
 What we really care about is the count of processes.
 We want to alert when there is a significant drop in process numbers.
 So, after that I changed my design and everyone is happy.

-### 5. Learn and Be Curious
+### 5. Learn and Be Curious 好奇求知 *
 > Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.
+> 领导者从不停止学习，并不断寻找机会以提升自己。领导者对各种可能性充满好奇并付于行动加以探索。

+* How do you find the time to stay inspired, acquire new knowledge, innovate in your work?(seminar)
 * Tell me about a time when you influenced a change by only asking questions.
 * Tell me about a time when you solved a problem through just superior knowledge or observation.
-* What are you doing to improve yourself?
-* If I Were to Ask Your Best Friend to Describe You and Your Goals, What Would They Say?
+* How do you stay inspired, acquire new knowledge, or innovate in your work?(seminar)
+* What can you teach me in 5 minutes that I don’t already know?(ImageMaker console)
+* Tell me about a time you hired someone smarter than you.
+* Tell me something interesting you’ve learned recently.(seminar)

 Case 1:
 My leader asked me if there’s a way to export and import kerberos authentication, visuals more easily.
 Cause through the GUI side, it has the number limit and it is hard to manipulate from back end.
 So I came up with an idea we can utilize the RPC calling betweenn internal services between Kafka broker and Kerberos.
 We can write scripts to automate the loading process according to our own needs.
 I know that’s feasible.
 So finally I wrote the scripts and all the stuff in the system so that system metrics can be exported and imported automatically in back end.

-### 6. Hire and Develop The Best
+### 6. Hire and Develop The Best 选贤育能 *
 > Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent and will move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.
+> 领导者不断提升招聘和晋升员工的标准。他们表彰杰出的人才，并乐于在组织中通过轮岗磨砺他们。领导者培养领导人才，他们严肃地对待自己育才树人的职责。领导者从员工角度出发，创建职业发展机制。

-* Tell me about a time when you mentored someone.
+* Tell me about a time when you had to deal with a poor performer on your team.(junior engineer)
+* What is your experience with hiring people?
+* How do you ensure you hire the best people?
+* Give me an example of one of the best hires of your career.
+How did this person grow throughout their career?
+What did you identify during the hiring process that drove her success?
+* How do you help your employees grow?(junior engineer)
+* Tell me how you help your team members develop their careers.
+Can you give me two to three examples of a specific person in whom you invested and how you helped them develop their careers, including one who wasn’t being successful but in whom you saw potential and chose to invest?(junior engineer)
+* Give me an example of a time you provided feedback to develop and leverage the strengths of someone on your team.
+Were you able to positively impact that person’s performance?
+What were your most effective methods?(junior engineer)
+* How do you manage your top performers differently?
+* Give me an example of someone who was promoted one or two levels up in the organization, not just because they were a star who would naturally rise, but due to your coaching efforts. (junior engineer)
+* What is the composition of your current team, and how is your team organized?

 Case 1:
 Few months ago, there was an intern assigned to my project.
 He was helping me build the Kafka and Kerberos authentication in network monitoring system.
 But I found that he gets lost about what we are doing and what he is going to do.
 So, I told him that it is not as complex as what he was thinking about.
 I explained the metrics monitoring concepts to him one by one and categorized the things what we were doing and what we are going to do.
 After he is getting comfortable of the whole environment and what I need him to do, I started to assign him the specific tasks.
 And he is doing pretty well.
 So when new additions comes to a new environment, getting lost is quite normal.
 We'd better to have patience to make then get comfortable of the while environment.
 Otherwise the efficiency will be affected.
 And that will also help them get used to the working environment quickly and increase his enthusiasm and devote more to the work.

-### 7. Insist on the Highest Standards
+### 7. Insist on the Highest Standards 最高标准
 > Leaders have relentlessly high standards – many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and driving their teams to deliver high-quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.
+> 领导者有着近乎严苛的高标准 — 这些标准在很多人看来可能高得不可理喻。领导者不断提高标准，激励自己的团队提供优质产品、服务和流程。领导者会确保任何问题不会蔓延，及时彻底解决问题并确保问题不再出现。

+* Tell me about a time when you could have stopped working but persisted.(PCS latency improvement)
+* Tell me about a time when you mentored someone.(junior engineer)
+* Tell me when you need to sacrifice short-term benefit for long-term goal(PCS latency improvement)
+* Tell me about a time when you’ve been unsatisfied with the status quo.
+What did you do to change it?
+Were you successful? (short development cycle)
-* Tell me about a time when you couldn’t meet your own expectations on a project.
+* Tell me about a time you wouldn’t compromise on achieving a great outcome when others felt something was already good enough.
+What was the situation?
+(PCS)
+* What measures have you personally put in place to ensure performance improvement targets and standards are achieved? (short development cycle)
+* Describe the most significant, continuous improvement project that you’ve led.
+What was the catalyst for this change and how did you go about it?(PCS load balance)
+* Give me an example of a goal you’ve had where you wish you had done better.
+What was the goal and how could you have improved on it?
-* Tell me about a time when a team member didn’t meet your expectations on a project.
+* Tell me about a time when you worked to improve the quality of a product / service / solution that was already getting good customer feedback?
+Why did you think it needed more improvement?
-* Tell Me About a Time You Failed.
+* Give an example where you refused to compromise your standards around quality/customer service, etc. Why did you feel so strongly about the situation?
+What were the consequences?
+The result?(PCS load balance)

 Case 1:
 I once misread the price for a high-end product to a new customer.
 Of course, the customer saw it as a good deal and we immediately began processing the sale.
 I got sticker shock after entering the product code into our system and realizing the correct price.